dorrella/generic-keystore/README.md

 #### Sync.Map

-The sync library also provides an `interface{}` based map that is designed for chaches.
+The sync library also provides an `interface{}` based map that is designed for caches.
 It is unclear if using that would be faster, but the `sync` library documentation is clear that it is heavily optimised for cache use.